Religion in Mexico: Hinduism

 There are about 800 Indian families in Mexico, constituting about 900 NRIs.
 Most of them are recent arrivals in the country.
-There is a big presence of recently arrived Indians working for Tata Consultancy Services in Guadalajara, Querétaro and Mexico City.
+There is an important presence of recently arrived Indians working for Tata Consultancy Services in Guadalajara, Querétaro and Mexico City.
 Mexico has a non-discriminatory policy with regard to the grant of its citizenship.
 The spouse of a Mexican national would generally not face any problem in acquiring local citizenship.
 But although quite a few NRIs have married Mexicans, they have retained their Indian citizenship (India doesn't allow dual citizenship).
 A Sai Baba temple and a Vaishnav temple have been constructed in Mexico City by the Sangam Organisation.

 Sikhism

 There are around 8,000 Sikhs in Mexico.
 Most of them are of Punjabi origin.

 Nonreligious

 It's important to specify that irreligion and atheism in Mexico is complex to measure because many Catholics and part of Protestants leads a secular life patterns, and some religious studies with a particular purpose can reports differents percent of unaffiliated people, the National Census in 2010 reported 4.7% having no religion.
 However, according to INEGI, the number of atheists grows annually by 5.2%, while the number of Catholics grows by 1.7%.

 The majority of the population is theistic but religious participation has declined.
 Recent surveys have shown that around 3% of Catholics attend church daily and 44% attend church at least once a week.